 March 27–April 12, 2025

 - Established in 1989

-- The annual 17-day springtime festival is Georgia’s largest musical arts event, featuring more than 100 productions
+- The annual 17-day springtime festival is Georgia’s largest musical arts event, featuring up to 100 productions

 - Brings 500 of the world’s finest musical artists to Savannah annually

 - More than 40% of SMF’s audience is made up of patrons from out of town